dario2994/bashelp/manpage.md

 Just one option per time is accepted.
 This reflects the fact that any option directly relates to an action of the `bashelp`.

-When passing <tag> (`bashelp` <tag>) all commands which have the corresponding, or a similar, tag will be showed.
+When passing <tag> (`bashelp` <tag>) all commands which have the corresponding, or a similar one, tag will be showed.
 If <tag> is passed, no other option should be passed.

   * `-a`|`--add`: